bugo99iot/poet_bot/README.md

 # Data

-I have scraped 500 most popular poems from a web repository.
-The results are in .csv, with columns labelled as author, title, text.
+I have scraped the 500 most popular poems from a dedicated website.
+The results are in poems_collection.csv, with columns labelled as author, title, text.